andrew/ultimate-awesome/README.md

 - [awesome-kubernetes](https://github.com/brandonhimpfen/awesome-kubernetes) - A curated list of awesome tools, resources, and projects for Kubernetes.
 - [awesome-langchain](https://github.com/brandonhimpfen/awesome-langchain) - A curated list of resources, tools, examples, and projects using LangChain.
 - [awesome-laravel](https://github.com/brandonhimpfen/awesome-laravel) - A curated list of Laravel packages, tools, resources, tutorials, boilerplates, and ecosystem components.
-- [awesome-microblogging](https://github.com/brandonhimpfen/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
 - [awesome-next.js](https://github.com/brandonhimpfen/awesome-next.js) - A curated list of frameworks, libraries, templates, tools, starters, components, and resources for building applications with Next.js.
+- [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
 - [awesome-quantum-computing](https://github.com/brandonhimpfen/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
 - [awesome-redis](https://github.com/brandonhimpfen/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.